deltachat/deltachat-pages/es/serverguide.md

 Then apply the changes with `sudo docker compose restart nginx-mailcow`.

-## Recommended: No Logs, No Masters
+## Recomendado: Sin registros, sin amos

 Mailcow logs the IP addresses of your users for debugging purposes, so if you don't want to keep this critical information on your server, you might want to